aweiland/pChart-php5/README.markdown

  - Fix bugs
  - Refactor as needed
  - Add proper docblocks to all functions (and there's a lot of them)
- - Maintain compatibility with existing scripts (i.e. do not rename/remove any public functions)
+ - Attempt to maintain compatibility with existing scripts (i.e. do not rename/remove any public functions)
  - Rename some functions but keep references to existing (it seems the original author's native language was not english)

 ## Status

-Currently assume this version is broken and buggy
+Currently assume this version is broken and buggy.

+## Issues

+The biggest issue to overcome is there does not seem to be a consistent use of camel casing.
+Some functions start in caps while others do not.
+The project would like to maintain complete backwards compatibility, but that may be sacrificed for consistency in the API.